Torram/magic-docs/docs/Server/src/jobs.md

 ---

 ## starCityCodes.job
-Function that uses _cron_ library to schedule inventory update of Shopify e-commerce.
+Function that uses _cron_ library to schedule inventory update of Shopify e-commerce at 00:00 o'clock.
 We obtain all of the cards in sets and lists, update prices and finally, update Shopify inventory.

 ```tsx
 import cron from 'node-cron';